 When we may not comply with a Subject Access Request

 If we feel that your request is vexatious, or complying with it would involve disproportionate effort on our part, breach the confidence of someone else or breach the law then we will not comply with it and we may not inform you of the reason for non-compliance (depending on what that reason is)

 Given that the Internet is a global environment, using it to collect and process personal data necessarily involves the transmission of data on an international basis.
 This means for instance that data you pass to us may be processed outside the European Economic Area, although the data will always be held securely and in line with the requirements of UK data protection legislation.
 By communicating electronically with us, you acknowledge and agree to our processing of personal data in this way.

 The following BID Policies are available upon request in writing to us (See Section How to Contact us)

-Luton BID Ambassadors Specific Activity (Including Body Worn Video Equipment) Policy And Procedure
+BID Host Specific Activity (Including Body Worn Video Equipment) Policy And Procedure

 We will keep our policy under review.

 This policy was last updated on 26th February 2019

 Historic versions can be obtained by contacting us.